indiependente/autoEqMac/README.md

 # autoEqMac
-CLI tool that retrieves headphones EQ data and produces a JSON preset ready to be imported into EqMac
+An interactive CLI that retrieves headphones EQ data from the [AutoEq Project](https://github.com/jaakkopasanen/AutoEq) and produces a JSON preset ready to be imported into [EqMac](https://github.com/bitgapp/eqMac/).